stijnsanders/strato/About_Strato.md

 * something to avoid pre-processors (function versions like in D?)
 * disallow adding to namespaces from 'outside'
 * call stacks on exception
-* 'declared but never used'
+* detect 'declared but never used'
+* detect variable unassigned or no initial value prior to first use
 * generics/templates
-* something like 'parameters into' a code block
+* something like 'parameters into' a code block (i.e. lambda)
 * enable self-referencing classes (forward?)
+* 'check' method to call on each varindex (stateful objects)
 * switch,case syntax
 * proper docs/guide/specs/tutorials